Divine (rapper): Gully Gang Entertainment

 In February 2019, Divine announced the founding of a new company, Gully Gang Entertainment, a venture that includes a record label "Gully Gang Records", to recruit and produce hip-hop talent in the Mumbai area.
+He co-founded the company with Chaitanya Kataria.
 The song "Gully Gang Cypher" released on 22 May 2019 as the first collaboration of the label's artists such as the emerging rap quartet Aavrutti, solo hip-hop artists D’Evil, MC Altaf and Shah Rule with music producer Karan Kanchan.
+Gully Gang Records released their first compilation, Shutdown, in 2020.
+The project featured the label's signees, Divine, Shah Rule, D'Evil, MC Altaf, Aavrutti as well as guest appearances from KR$NA, Sikander Kahlon, Kaka Sady and 7Bantaiz.
 Artists from outside of Mumbai too have been signed, for instance, 100RBH from Amravati and Tsumyoki from Goa.
+Further, artists like Sammohit, Afkap, 99side and Deeking were signed to the label.